 Applying for Private Loans

-In order to receive an alternative loan at Central Piedmont, a student will need an approved loan application from an outside lender.
-Students are free to apply with any lender they choose.
+In order to receive an alternative loan at Central Piedmont, you will need an approved loan application from an outside lender.
+You are free to choose any lender which best serves your needs, but you should visit each potential lender's website to fully evaluate the benefits that they offer before choosing a lender.
+Central Piedmont's Financial Aid Office does not provide a preferred lender list.
 For your convenience, we have provided the FASTChoice private loan tool to help inform you of borrowing essentials and important repayment information.
 Once you review the private loan options, a list of lenders will appear so that you can compare each lender.

-If a student chooses to apply for a private or alternative loan, all of the following requirements must be met before funds will be released:
+If you choose to apply for a private or alternative loan, you must meet all of the following requirements before funds will be released:

 - have a valid FAFSA on file

 - be enrolled at least 6 credit hours in curriculum courses (Corporate and Continuing Education courses are not eligible for certification)